Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • trainers;

-• pads with a spring, pushing the lower jaw.
+• pads with a spring that extend the lower jaw.

 • Botox injections;